E5

 Possible Causes

-Defective speed control switch, Contaminated trigger or mode selector contacts, Faulty control PCB, Loose connector between switch and PCB
+Defective speed control switch, contaminated trigger or mode selector contacts, faulty control PCB, loose connector between switch and PCB.

 How to Fix / Troubleshooting

-• Cycle the controls: Move the power mode selector (Low/High/Max) through all positions 10–15 times with the battery removed to wipe oxidation from contacts.
-Pull and release the trigger repeatedly.
+• Cycle the controls: With the battery removed, cycle the power mode selector (Low/High/Max) through all positions 10–15 times to wipe oxidation from contacts.
+Repeatedly pull and release the trigger.

 • Check for physical damage: If the trigger feels loose, sticks, or does not return smoothly, the switch assembly may be worn or broken.